mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/self-managed/index.md

 <p class="message--note"><strong>NOTE: </strong>If you see a <code>calico-node</code> pod not ready on your cluster, you need to edit the <code>installation</code> file.
 </p>

-If you have to edit the installation file, run the command:
+To edit the installation file, run the command:

    ```sh
    kubectl edit installation default --kubeconfig ${CLUSTER_NAME}.conf